 The context of this, in the shorter term, is the gradual emergence from the Covid-19 pandemic, which will place great demands on everyone, whilst providing unique opportunities.
 We also need to consider the change in our society where dental healthcare has evolved from being an almost 100 per cent disease-driven, reactive, model of need to one where wants and patient choices are increasingly delivered through elective treatments.

 Why don’t we like talking money as individuals?
 For many of us it is not purely about pounds, euros or dollars but from a fear of judgement.
 Those with few resources believe they may be viewed as lazy, stupid or a failure.
 Some who appear to have plenty can feel that they inspire jealousy or resentment from others who may have less.
-This version of imposter syndrome may lead to feeling less worthy or having a form of personal guilt from the trappings that financial success can bring.
+This version of impostor syndrome may lead to feeling less worthy or having a form of personal guilt from the trappings that financial success can bring.

 Knowing your worth